red-isbe/isbe-contracts/docs/adrs/ADR_009-AccountAbstraction.md

 - MinimalAccountFacet - required facet to be included into the corresponding diamond proxy, extending MinimalAccount and IEIP2535Introspection contracts.

 ![image](../diagrams/AccountAbstraction/AccountAbstraction-MinimalAccount.png)

+### Minimal Smart Account Factory

+In the Account Abstraction architecture, Account Factories are responsible for deploying Smart Accounts deterministically when they do not yet exist.
+They are primarily used by the EntryPoint during validation of a UserOperation that references a non-deployed account.

+Factories typically use the `CREATE2` opcode to deploy Smart Accounts at predictable, counterfactual addresses—allowing users to know their account address before it exists on-chain.

+This enables features such as gasless onboarding, off-chain signing, and sponsored account creation

+Our **MinimalSmartAccountFactory** will be responsible for deploying instances of the Minimal Smart Account used in this ADR.
+Its design will follow these principles:

+- **Single responsibility**: only deploys MinimalSmartAccount contracts.

+- **Deterministic deployment**: uses the `CREATE2` opcode for precomputed addresses.

+- **Proxy-based architecture**: inherits from `ProxyFactory` to deploy Smart Accounts as Diamond Proxies, configured with the corresponding Minimal Smart Account business logic facet.

+- **Access control**: only authorized components (e.g., EntryPoint, governance contracts) can trigger deployments.

+- **Interoperability**: ensures compatibility with the EntryPoint’s createAccount mechanism defined in EIP-4337.

+This factory acts as the controlled on-chain mechanism for Smart Account instantiation, guaranteeing that all deployed accounts conform to ISBE’s standardized implementation and can be securely managed through governance.

 ## Future improvements